prestix-studio/cloudns_api/README.rst

 When an argument accepts an integer, it can be passed as an integer or a string of that integer.

-The ClouDNS sometimes uses camel case and sometimes uses dashes in its parameters.
-In our API, we convert both of these to snake case for consistency and compatibility with python.
+The CloudNS API sometimes uses camel case and sometimes uses dashes in its parameters.
+In our API, we convert both of these to snake case for consistency and in order to be "pythonic".

-API update functions require all required parameters to be passed.
-This can be inconvenient at times, so cloudns_api includes an argument `patch` that when set to True allows you to only pass arguments you wish to change.
+API `update` functions require all required parameters to be passed.
+This can be inconvenient at times, so cloudns_api includes an argument `patch` that when set to `True` allows you to pass only arguments you wish to change.
 Behind the scenes, the API will get the existing data and merge it with the new data for the update call.
-We've also included the convenient `patch` function as a wrapper around `update` with the `patch` argument set to True.
+We've also included the convenient `patch` function as a wrapper around `update` with the `patch` argument set to `True`.

 The cloudns_api includes these two helpful functions for checking your login credentials and retrieving your CloudNS nameservers: